Patriotic Red White & Blue Bundt Cake

 - Snip off the end of the bag and pipe a very thin layer of batter into the crack of the spiral, alternating between red, white, and blue.
 Continue to add more batter in the appropriate color, working around the spiral until all batter is transferred into the pan.
 Gently tap the bundt pan on the counter a few times to even the surface of the cake.

 - Bake for 45-50 minutes, or until a tester inserted into the center of the cake comes out clean.
-Cool cake in the pan for 10 minutes, then turn out onto a wire rack and cool completely.
+Cool the cake in the pan for 10 minutes, then turn out onto a wire rack and cool it completely.

 - To make the glaze, whisk together the powdered sugar and a few tablespoons of the heavy cream, adding additional heavy cream until the mixture is just smooth.
 The consistency should be more like frosting than a glaze.
 Transfer the glaze to a pastry bag and pipe icing down the swirls.
 Decorate liberally with sprinkles.

 - Use gel food coloring for the most vibrant colors.